truongdo/truongdo.github.io/index.md

 # Do Quoc Truong #
 <img style="float: right;" height="120" src="https://github.com/truongdq/truongdq.github.io/raw/master/images/avatar.jpg">

-I am currently a Master student at the [Agumented Human Communication Laboratory, Nara Institute of Science and Technology (NAIST)](http://ahclab.naist.jp/index_en.html).
+I am currently a Ph.D student at the [Agumented Human Communication Laboratory, Nara Institute of Science and Technology (NAIST)](http://ahclab.naist.jp/index_en.html).

-I've received my Bachelor of [Information and Technology from University of Engineering and Technology, Vietnam National University](http://e.uet.vnu.edu.vn/) in 2013.

-## Research Interest
-- Speech recognition
-- Speech synthesis
-- Paralinguistic translation
+My research interests are related to speech technologies such as speech recognition, speech translation; and paralinguistic extraction and translation as well.
+You can find more details on [publication page](http://www.truongdq.com/publication).

 ## Contact